 “That’s why we’re taking our free service across the globe,” Sesar said.
 “We want to disrupt current pricing.
 We’ve already proved that the freemium model can work for everyone.”

 FreedomPop aims to expand into eight new markets in the next few years.
-It won’t sell smartphones in other countries, but it will still offer the same great freemium plans that it has in the United States.
+It won’t sell smartphones in all other countries, but it will still offer the same great freemium plans that it has in the United States.
 Americans who use the service will also be able to take advantage of the network in FreedomPop’s new markets whenever they travel.

 FreedomPop’s free service is an incredible deal for those who don’t use their smartphones too much, but simply want to text, check email, and make a phone call here and there.
-Users get 200 minutes of voice calls, 500 texts, and 500MB of data each month for free.
+Users in America get 200 minutes of voice calls, 500 texts, and 500MB of data each month for free.